jonashackt/ansible-windows-docker-springboot/README.md

 127.0.0.1 workerwindows01
 ```

-###### Host-only Network configuration

-As our Vagrant boxes need to talk to each other and also to the Host, the so called [Host-only networking](http://www.virtualbox.org/manual/ch06.html#network_hostonly) should be the way to go here (there´s a really good [overview in this post](https://www.thomas-krenn.com/de/wiki/Netzwerkkonfiguration_in_VirtualBox#Host-only_networking), sorry german only).
-And as we want to access our boxes with a static IP, we leverage the Vagrant configuration around [Vagrant private networking](https://www.vagrantup.com/docs/networking/private_network.html).
-All that´s needed here, is to have such a line inside every Vagrant box definition of our multi-machine setup:
+do a:

 ```
-masterlinux.vm.network "private_network", ip: "172.16.2.10"
+vagrant up
 ```

-Same for Windows boxes, Vagrant will tell VirtualBox to create a new separate network (mostly `vboxnet1` or similar), put a second virtual network device into every box and assign with the static IP, we configured in our Vagrantfile.
-That´s pretty much everything, except for Windows Server :)
+Now we´re ready to play.
+And nevermind, if you want to have a break or your notebook is running hot - just type a `vagrant halt`.
+And the whole zoo of machines will be stopped for you :)

-###### Windows Server firewall blocks Ping c later needed routing mesh network traffic
+###### Windows Server firewall blocks Ping & later needed Container network traffic

 As you may noticed, there´s an extra for Windows Server 2016.
 Because we want our machines to be accessible from each other, we have to allow the very basic command everybody start´s with: the ping.
 That one [is blocked by the Windows firewall as a default](https://www.rootusers.com/how-to-enable-ping-in-windows-server-2016-firewall/) and we have to open that up with the following [Powershell command](https://technet.microsoft.com/de-de/library/dd734783(v=ws.10).aspx#BKMK_3_add) - obviously wrapped inside a Ansible task: